ManticoreGamesInc/platform-documentation/src/api/vector3.md

 ### `RIGHT`

-The Vector3 namespace includes a small selection of constants, for commonly-used Vector3 values.
+The Vector3 namespace includes a small selection of constants, for commonly used Vector3 values.

 ```lua
 print(Vector3.ZERO)    -- (0, 0, 0)